EavesGroup/Manual/_posts/appendix/2023-04-24-how-to-manual.md

 ### Title
 This tag is exactly what it says, a simple string (text enclosed in quotes) that supplies the title that appears at the top of the page.
 The title does not need to match the name of the file, but I frequently make them similar.

+NOTE: the variable 'page.title' returns the name of the FILE.
+For example, the file that generates this page is names "2023-04-24-how-to-manual.md" and page.title will return "how-to-manual".

 ### Categories and Tags
 Categories and tags are important for how the webpage is structured.
 As discussed in the [below section](#category-pages), pages are automatically included on certain landing pages based on their tag keys (i.e. coding, theory, Julia, LAMMPS...) and as mentioned in [the breadcrumb section](#breadcrumb) the listed categories and their order define what appears in the breadcrumb list.
 As discussed in the overarching [file structure](#file-location), I tend to sort files also based on their top level category; for example, all VASP related files are in the 'programs' category.
 Listed categories and tags also end up at the bottom of the page.